aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 aws dynamodb describe-table --table-name cfnTestPrices aws application-autoscaling describe-scalable-targets --service-namespace dynamodb --resource-id "table/cfnTestPrices" aws application-autoscaling describe-scaling-policies --service-namespace dynamodb --resource-id "table/cfnTestPrices"

-## Validate Table Item Count (optional)
-aws dynamodb scan --table-name cfnTestPrices --select "COUNT"
 ```

-### STEP 3: Unmanage All Resources from CloudFormation
+### STEP 3: Unmanage table and auto scaling resources from CloudFormation

-In this step, we are removing the management of all resources within the cloudformation template.
+After `AWS::DynamoDB::Table`, `AWS::ApplicationAutoScaling::ScalableTarget`, and `AWS::ApplicationAutoScaling::ScalingPolicy` resources
+are successfully protected from deletion in the previous step, remove them from the CloudFormation template so they are no longer managed by CloudFormation.

 Since we set the deletionPolicy to retain for all resources and enabled deletion protection for the dynamoDB table, the CloudFromation template will not delete any resources they will just become unmanaged within cloudformation.
 We will combine all of these policies into a single global table reosurce in the next step.
 The only resource left behind will be the MyEmptyResource in order to prevent any cloudformation errors.